 At McGraw Law & Associates, LLC, we truly care about our clients and the outcome of their cases.
 We understand that prescription mistakes can have a serious impact on their lives and their family.
 Our goal is to obtain compensation that allows our clients to move on from this devastating incident and have a quality future.

 We also want to make sure that the pharmacy, hospital or prescribing doctor does not hurt anyone else.
 With medication error cases, we believe that improving patient safety for clients and the community is the most important goal.
 One of the ways to accomplish that is by bringing mistakes to the attention of the medical system.
 There can be very serious consequences and adverse reactions that can result from medication errors, and the actions you are taking will help others.

-Attorney Mollie McGraw of McGraw & Strickland, LLC, has successfully represented members of our community who have been injured and killed as a result of prescription medication errors.
+Attorney Mollie McGraw of McGraw Law & Associates, LLC, has successfully represented members of our community who have been injured and killed as a result of prescription medication errors.
 To speak with attorney Mollie McGraw about a prescription error, please call us at 575-523-4321 or contact us online.